loathers/ChIT/docs/README.md

   - buffs - regular effects
   - intrinsics - intrinsic effects
   - songs - only if present, this will cause all active AT songs to be displayed separately.
 (And other limited quantity buffs like Boris and Jarlsberg)
+  - elx - only if present, this will cause all active "Everything looks \[color\]" cooldowns to be displayed separately.
   - advmods - Adventure Modifiers (currently just non-combat forcers)
   - Example:
     - intrinsics,limited,buffs - displays intrinsic effects first, then any AT songs, then all other effects/buffs